richakumari1508/Software-Architecture/README.md

 # Software-Architecture
-Solutions for the Coursera course Software Architecture by University of Alberta Timeline
+Solutions for the Coursera course Software Architecture by University of Alberta